 Luckily, even though Roxanne was in an online program, she had made connections with other students.
 One student shared information about the Prior Learning Assessment (PLA).
 Roxanne realized she had “a lot of experience above and beyond what you can put into a simple 'hey look what I did' type of thing."
 With her experience of volunteering and active citizenship, she could demonstrate the course learning outcomes for LL 305.
 As a Catholic and immigrant, she says, “it never crossed my mind not to be some kind of volunteer for something."

 Roxanne's notetaking process helped her gather her ideas.
-The process involves linking ideas and concepts (sometimes using multiple colors and arrows to graphically reflect connections.)
+The process involves linking ideas and concepts, sometimes using multiple colors and arrows to graphically reflect connections.
 She also asked herself what-when-where-how-why types of questions as well as questions like what each learning outcome meant and how it linked to the different readings.
 While working on her PLA project, she also worked with a friend and the DePaul Writing Center to revise drafts of her paper.
-She also praised the various ways you can meet with the Writing Center (which include in-person face-to-face, online realtime, and written feedback (through email.)
+She also praised the various ways you can meet with the Writing Center, which include in-person face-to-face, online real-time, and written feedback via email.

-In additions to using resources (like the PLA Advisor, the DePaul Writing Center, Roxanne advises students interested in a PLA Project to not think of it as writing a simple paper.
+In addition to using resources like the PLA Advisor and the DePaul Writing Center, Roxanne advises students interested in a PLA Project to not think of it as writing a simple paper.
 She encourages them instead to engage in “the thinking and the writing…that captures everything you would have done over 10 weeks."
 She also says that although it can be “a little intimidating," it can be “an important part of accomplishing your goal."